tbidne/shrun/documentation/configuration.md

 **Arg:** `--file-log-multi (on | off)`

 **Description:** Logs each command to its own file, rather than all logs being sent to the same file.
-This allows usage with `--command-log-read-strategy block-line-buffer`.
+In particular, this allows usage with `--command-log-read-strategy block-line-buffer` and concurrent commands.
 The filename is based on `--file-log`.
 Note that `--file-log-mode` applies to the generated file.
-Only activates with multiple concurrent commands.
+With `auto`, activates if and only if there are concurrent commands.

 **Example:**